Trujillo-Group/trujillo_group_resources/tutorials/TS/README.md

 5. Submit the calculation to be run using the _Gaussian16_ (or _Gaussian09_) software
 6. **If the calculation terminates normally**, open the output _.log_ file with GaussView
-7. Check that there is only one IF that is larger than $- 10 cm^{-1} in the _Results_ > _Vibrations..._ tab.
+7. Check that there is only one IF that is larger than $- 10 cm^{-1}$ in the _Results_ > _Vibrations..._ tab
 8. Check to make sure that this is the correct vibrational frequency that represents the bond breaking / forming vibration you are interested in
-9. **If you have more than one IF**, select one of those modes that does not correspond to the one you need.
+9. **If you have more than one IF**, select one of those modes that does not correspond to the one you need
-10. Click _Start Animation_ to play the vibration of selected mode and see what sort of motion this involves.
+10. Click _Start Animation_ to play the vibration of the selected mode and see what sort of motion this involves
-11. Click _Manual Displacement_ and change the value to either "1" or "-1" and press _Save Structure..._.
+11. Click _Manual Displacement_ and change the value to either "1" or "-1" and press _Save Structure..._
 12. This will open the new structure in a new window
 13. Save this as new input and add all the previous keywords used
 14. Rerun this new structure until the calcaultion completes with only one IF being returned.
-15. **If the calculation failed**, check the error listed at the end of the _.log_ file and resubmit the calculation once you determine what will remove this error.
+15. **If the calculation failed**, check the error listed at the end of the _.log_ file and resubmit the calculation once you determine what will solve this error.

 > [!Important]
 > The most common errors in the TS search are listed in the [Gaussian Errors](https://github.com/Trujillo-Group/trujillo_group_resources/tree/main/resources/gaussian_errors) section.

 16. **If the calculation terminates normally, however this has no IFs**; a product is most likely formed.
 17. If this is the case, check the _Results > Optimisation..._ tab to see what happened during the run.
+18. **If the calculation terminates normally, and the TS is the one you are looking for**; congrats! you have found your first TS structure!

 # Orca